irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Command-line interface
 CM3
     cm^-3
+COHB
+    CLI Option Header Body.
+The section of an CLI argument option/flag which excludes the prefix, e.g. "-" or "--".
+See bicas.utils.parse_CLI_options().
 CTI
-    CALIBRATION_TABLE_INDEX (zVariable).
+    CALIBRATION_TABLE_INDEX (L1R zVariable).
 CTI2
-    Second value in a CDF record of zVariable CALIBRATION_TABLE_INDEX.
+    Element within a CDF L1R zVariable for a given CDF record, CALIBRATION_TABLE_INDEX(iCdfRecord, 2).
 CWF
     Continuous WaveForm.
 Data on the form of samples over longer periods of time than a snapshot.
 Cf. SWF.